Walks

 WalkID: 5540

 27 Apr (Sun) 2025: 58TH ANNIVERSARY PICNIC Let's gather for the anniversary of the beginning of Springwood Bushwalking Club, we'll meet together to reminisce, feast, frolic and celebrate the foundation of our wonderful community of outdoor enthusiasts and adventurers.
-BYO a plate of dainty delicacies to devour.
+BYO picnic with the option to also bring some delicacies to share.
 Open to all members.
 Map: Springwood

 SOCIAL